Raymond-Onwude/Raymond-Onwude/README.md

 5. **DPIO Compute** – isolated client environments (long-term)

 **Positioning:**
-DPIO helps organizations know where the money is—and what happens next.
+DPIO helps organizations know where the money is and what happens next.

 ---